AdaCore/gnatstudio/docs/users_guide/extending.rst

-To use this facility, you must first define a list of associations in Python, and then register this list through a call to the function :file:`vcs.register_vcs_actions`, which has the following parameters:
+To use this facility, you must first define a list of associations in Python, and then register this list through a call to the function :func:`vcs.register_vcs_actions`, which has the following parameters:

 * the name of the version control system as defined in the :file:`name` attribute of the :file:`<vcs>` tag in the XML definition.